Shadrake v Attorney-General: Rejection of the inherent tendency test

-The prevailing position in Singapore for liability for scandalizing contempt prior to Shadrake was the inherent tendency test.
+The prevailing position in Singapore for liability for scandalising contempt prior to Shadrake was the inherent tendency test.
 This test required an evaluation of whether the comments made had "the inherent tendency to interfere with the administration of justice", which had to be proved beyond reasonable doubt.
 The test, first articulated in Attorney-General v.
 Wain (1991), was affirmed in Attorney-General v.
 Hertzberg (2009).
 There was no requirement to prove intent on the respondent's part to interfere with the administration of justice under this test.
 Intent was only a consideration at the sentencing stage.

-The inherent tendency test theoretically has a lower threshold than the real risk test, thereby causing persons who are charged with scandalizing contempt to be convicted for the offence with greater ease.
+The inherent tendency test theoretically has a lower threshold than the real risk test, thereby causing persons who are charged with scandalising contempt to be convicted for the offence with greater ease.
 In Shadrake, Justice Loh identified two problems with the inherent tendency test as it had been set out in Wain.
-First, the High Court had said that the justification for scandalizing contempt was the prevention of interference with the administration of justice as opposed to protecting public confidence in the administration of justice.
-The former is the concern of sub judice contempt – that is, contempt relating to a case that is currently under consideration by a court – while it is the latter that is concerned with scandalizing contempt.
+First, the High Court had said that the justification for scandalising contempt was the prevention of interference with the administration of justice as opposed to protecting public confidence in the administration of justice.
+The former is the concern of sub judice contempt – that is, contempt relating to a case that is currently under consideration by a court – while it is the latter that is concerned with scandalising contempt.
 Secondly, such a test indicates that the words in the impugned publication or speech are to be looked at alone.
 This has the effect of ignoring the circumstances surrounding the utterance or publication of the words, and is excessively harsh.

 Adoption of the real risk test

-The High Court examined the law in various Commonwealth jurisdictions, noting that the test used for determining whether a person is guilty of scandalizing contempt is the real risk test.
+The High Court examined the law in various Commonwealth jurisdictions, noting that the test used for determining whether a person is guilty of scandalising contempt is the real risk test.
 Under this test, the threshold for liability is "a real risk, as opposed to a remote possibility".
 The Court also noted reservations that the Hong Kong Court of First Instance had brought up in implementing the real risk test.
 First, the test should be given its ordinary meaning – a real risk does not mean that it is more probable than not to occur, but instead means "a good chance as opposed to a mere possibility".
 Secondly, the impugned words must relate "to the section of the public whose confidence in the administration of justice must be affected".

-Justice Loh recognized that the difference between the inherent tendency and real risk tests is not a matter of semantics.
+Justice Loh recognised that the difference between the inherent tendency and real risk tests is not a matter of semantics.
 He opined that the inherent tendency formula is contentious because the literal meaning of inherent tendency would "obscure the fact that a contextual analysis is actually required."
 To unambiguously exclude statements which lack the potential effect of reducing public confidence in the administration of justice, Justice Loh thus adopted the real risk test, thus departing from the inherent tendency test used in earlier Singapore cases.
-He also emphasized several aspects of the test:
+He also emphasised several aspects of the test: